ta0kira/zeolite/README.md

 _optionally_ have labels for any individual argument.
 Note that this is a _label_ and _not_ an argument name.

+All labels start with a lowercase letter and contain only letters and digits, and end with `:`.

 - The syntax for labeling an argument in the function declaration is to specify it after the type.